Jung So-min: 2016–present: Leading roles in film and television

 In 2022, Jung returned to the small screen with the tvN period fantasy drama Alchemy of Souls where she played a skilled assassin whose soul is trapped inside the body of servant girl, alongside Lee Jae-wook.
 However, she only made a cameo in the season 2.
 In August, Jung signed with TH Company.
 In September, Jung returned to the big screen for the first time in three years with the sci-fi film Project Wolf Hunting.

 In 2023, Jung signed with Ieum Hashtag.
 In October of the same year, Jung starred in the South Korean romantic comedy film, Love Reset, directed by Nam Dae-jung, co-starring Kang Ha-neul where she played a film producer who suffering from amnesia due to an unexpected accident.

 Jung accepted the offer to star alongside Jung Hae-in in 2024 tvN romantic comedy drama, Love Next Door helmed by director Yoo Je-won and writer Shin Ha-eun of Hometown Cha-Cha-Cha where she portrayed a character of a woman who is successful in life but suddenly breaks down one day and returns to her hometown to reboot her life.
 The drama dominated the ratings for a number of weeks.
-She is in talks to star in "Would You Marry Me?" a new SBS drama opposite Choi Woo Shik.
+In 2025, she starred in SBS TV's romantic comedy Would You Marry Me?.

+In December 2025, Jung signed with Hiin Entertainment.